From Ballotpedia - Reading time: 22 min

 As of August 2023, Oklahoma was not participating in the ERIC program.

 Oklahoma state law requires post-election audits.
-Officials from county election boards conduct a "manual or electronic examination of a limited number of ballots".
-The exact procedures and deadline for completion of the audit are determined by the secretary of the state election board.[25]
+At the direction of the secretary of state, the secretary of the county election board in each county from must conduct a "manual or electronic examination of a limited number of ballots."[25]
+The exact procedures and deadline for completion of the audit are determined by the secretary of the state election board.[26]

 Post-election audits check that election results tallied by a state's voting system match results from paper records, such as paper ballots filled out by voters or the paper records produced by electronic voting machines.
 Post-election audits are classified into two categories: audits of election results—which include traditional post-election audits as well as risk-limiting audits—and procedural audits.[27][28]